How has Germany's collapsed coalition scored on climate? – DW – 11/18/2024

 When Germany's coalition took office three years ago, each party came with its own ideas of how to cut the nation's emissions.
 Negotiations led to what was regarded as an ambitious compromise.

-At the time, Green Party economy and climate minister Robert Habeck said the agreement would "accelerate the transition to renewable energy, restructure industry and finally put us on the 1.5-degree ( (2.7 degrees Fahrenheit) path," referring to the warming threshold set out in the Paris climate accord.
+At the time, Robert Habeck, the Green Party economy and climate minister, said the agreement would "accelerate the transition to renewable energy, restructure industry and finally put us on the 1.5-degree Celsius [2.7 degrees Fahrenheit] path," referring to the warming threshold set out in the Paris climate accord.

-But the recent implosion of the "traffic-light" government — made up of Chancellor Olaf Scholz's center-left Social Democrats, the Greens and free-market liberal FDP — partly because of climate policy, has set the country on a different path.
+But the recent implosion of the coalition government — made up of Chancellor Olaf Scholz's center-left Social Democrats, the Greens and neoliberal FDP — partly because of climate policy, has set the country on a different path.

-With the SPD and Greens now leading the minority government until February elections, what has the traffic-light coalition achieved in terms of climate action?
+With the SPD and Greens now leading the minority government until the February election, what has the coalition government achieved in terms of climate action?

 Mixed record on climate, cuts in climate spending

-Just nine out of 27 planned climate and environment laws were implemented by the SPD-led government.
-One law that did make it onto the statute books, despite fierce opposition from the public and the FDP, was the Building Energy Act.
-It aims for a gradual increase in the number of homes and buildings heated with renewable energy, and for six million oil and gas heating systems to be replaced with heat pumps by 2030.
+Just nine out of 27 planned climate and environment laws have been implemented by the SPD-led government.
+One law that did make it onto the books, despite fierce opposition from the public and the FDP, was the Building Energy Act.
+It aims for a gradual increase in the number of homes and buildings heated with renewable energy, and for 6 million oil and gas heating systems to be replaced with heat pumps by 2030.

-The legislative process for other potential laws, such as implementing climate-resilient forestry, tax breaks for electric company cars and stronger marine protection, barely made it out of the traps, if at all.
-And the promised "climate bonus" — financial relief promised to compensate for increases in the national CO2 price implemented in the heating and transport sectors — never made it to consumers.
+The legislative process for other potential laws, such as implementing climate-resilient forestry practices, tax breaks for electric company cars and stronger marine protection, barely made it out of the starting block, if at all.
+And the promised "climate bonus" — financial relief to compensate for increases in the national CO2 price implemented in the heating and transport sectors — never made it to consumers.

 Main climate law 'insufficient'